WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 - Initialize contract: ``` let contract = await NFTLuxWine.deployed ```
 - Mint the first nft: ``` contract.mintWine("https://gateway.pinata.cloud/ipfs/QmZUn1TJScL9m51fyqm1Pnx6HtCNTci2v3FvukuSSfshYM/1", "Barolo_XEdition1999", web3.utils.toWei("1"), true)```
 - Mint another nft: ``` contract.mintWine("https://gateway.pinata.cloud/ipfs/QmZUn1TJScL9m51fyqm1Pnx6HtCNTci2v3FvukuSSfshYM/2", "Barolo_XEdition1992", web3.utils.toWei("4"), true)```
-- Import local address to metamask using the private key or send Eth directly to it writing this function to the console:
-  - web3.eth.sendTransaction({ from: "<your local address>", to: "<your local network wallet>", value: web3.utils.toWei("10") })
+- Import local address to metamask using the private key or send Eth directly to it writing this function to the console: ```web3.eth.sendTransaction({ from: "<your local address>", to: "<your local network wallet>", value: web3.utils.toWei("10") })```
-- Open local UI with live server at http://localhost:5500
+- Open marketplace.html with live server -> http://localhost:5500
-- Make sure your Metamask localhost network is in port 9545 and chain id is 1337
+- Make sure your Metamask localhost network is on port 9545 and chain id 1337
 - If you get TXRejectedError when sending a transaction, reset your Metamask account from Advanced settings.
 - Buy and sell nft directly from the UI in the marketplace page using another address account
 - Set the on sale status and price of yours nft in the profile page

 ## The following functionalities were tested:
 1. CONTRACT
    1. Should have an owner
    2. Is owned by the winery